-Lay readers tempted to call me or email me to obtain advice will receive no response until and unless they enter an attorney client relationship with me and pay for a minimum 2 hours of my time (in advance) at a rate of $700 per hour.
-Quite frankly, I don't like dealing with clients by email or short telephone call because they are poor media for most effective communication of all the relevant facts and limitations on any legal advice that may be given.
+Lay readers tempted to call me or email me to obtain advice will receive no advice until and unless they enter an attorney client relationship with me and pay for a minimum 2 hours of my time (in advance) at a rate of $700 per hour.
 So, please, please do not email or call me looking for free legal advice.
 It will not be forthcoming; indeed, I generally will not even read the email when it is clear that it comes from someone seeking free legal advice, and my assistant is directed to turn away calls of this nature.
 I may respond to the email, but solely to direct the person to this page.

-1. Contact my assistant, Merry Davis, to obtain the engagement documents.
+1. Contact my assistant, Theresa Mickiwicz, to obtain the engagement documents.
 You can contact her either by telephone (713-521-9977) or by email (firstname.lastname@example.org).
 She will send you a draft of the engagement documents (engagement letter and policies statement) and a spreadsheet that you should fill out.
 It is important for maximum efficiency in the engagement that you read both and be prepared to sign the engagement documents and complete the spreadsheet.

-2. Email me (email@example.com) and my assistant (firstname.lastname@example.org) and state in the first paragraph of the email that you have read this page on the blog site and the the draft engagement documents, they are acceptable, and, specifically state that you are willing to pay my minimum engagement fee of $1,400 for two hours of my time on your matter at my billing rate of $700.
+2. Email me (email@example.com) and my assistant (firstname.lastname@example.org) and state in the first paragraph of the email that you have read this page on the blog site and the the draft engagement documents, that they are acceptable, and, specifically state that you are willing to pay my minimum engagement fee of $1,400 for two hours of my time on your matter at my billing rate of $700.
 Also, provide your name and address so that I can complete the engagement documents.
 Please note specifically the scope of the engagement in paragraph 1 of the engagement letter will be substantially as in the following template language (although likely tailored to meet the facts and needs of the particular engagement):

-4. Upon notice from the bank that the wire transfer has cleared, I will contact you to set up a date for the initial meeting or telephone conference.
+4. Upon notice from the bank that the wire transfer has cleared, I or my assistant will contact you to set up a date for the initial meeting or telephone conference.
 Please note that an actual meeting is preferable to a telephone conference because meetings permit better communications.
 Perhaps second best would be a Skype conference call rather than just a voice conference call.
 But, I can do it be regular telephone if the other options are inconvenient.

-5. At least 12 hours before the telephone conference, you should return to me the completed spreadsheet and a word processing file with any narrative statement that you feel can make our telephone time more efficient.
+5. At least 12 hours before the meeting or telephone conference, you should return to my assistant the completed spreadsheet and a word processing file with any narrative statement that you feel can make our meeting or telephone conference time more efficient.
 Keep in mind that I do charge my time spent reviewing the spreadsheet and the narrative statement toward the 2 hours minimum.
 So be succinct in the narrative statement.

-6. We will then have the telephone conference.
-Depending upon the time used in the telephone conference, there may be follow throughs or such further engagement as you and I agree upon.
+6. We will then have the meeting or telephone conference.
+Depending upon the time used in the meeting or telephone conference, there may be follow-throughs or such further engagement as you and I agree upon.

 I hope readers understand that, without this limitation, I would have virtually no revenue because of the quantity of emails and telephone calls I receive from people wanting free legal advice.
 I do empathize with you, but simply cannot turn my attention from my clients to these matters with people whom I have not been engaged to represent.
 That is not fair to me or to my other clients who also deserve my time and attention.